a5lab/axion/README.md

 * setup ident 2 at html code style
 * remove all items from "do not indent child of" field

-### Pull-request checkstyle
+# Conventions

+## Git conventions

-* The first letter of the commit must be written in upper case;
+* the first letter of the commit should be written in upper case
-* The first push of the last commit is copied to the PR title;
-* The commit message is the commit title in IDEA;
+* the simple perfect should be used for commit message
-* add a commit title and description, run by command: git commit -m "title" -m "description"
+* the title and description should be provided, for example by command: git commit -m "title" -m "description"
-* add a PR title and description, run by command: git merge feature -m "commit message" -m "add description" --no-ff

 # Useful commands: